The First Law: A Little Hatred

 Takes place 15 years after the end of Red Country.
 The Union has entered early industrial age, and the North is invading Angland again.
 New characters are introduced, crown prince Orso (son of King Jezal and Queen Terez) and Savine dan Glokta (daughter of Sand dan Glokta and Ardee West).
 Angland is inherited to Leo dan Brock, the young and reckless son of Finree dan Brock and her late husband, and in the protectorate of Uffrith, Dogman's daughter Rikke has the Long Eye, the ability (or curse) to see the future.
 There is public discontent in the Union, aimed against the Banks and social structures, led by factions called the Burners and the Breakers.
 In the South there is a rumour that the prophet Khalul has been killed by a demon, and there is a civil war.

 In the north, Stour Nightfall, son of Black Calder and nephew to King Scale Ironhand, leads the invasion of Uffrith and Angland.

 The Trouble With Peace

 King Jezal dies and is succeeded by crown prince Orso, with whom Savine had an affair, which she broke after finding out he was her half brother.
 After marrying to Leo dan Brock, the couple starts to plot rebellion against the crown, with the help of the North, which fails nevertheless.
-Rikke regains control of her Long Eye, and in the mist of Northern attack on the Adua, she betrays Leo and claims the North.
+Rikke regains control of her Long Eye, and in the mist of Northern attack on Adua, she betrays Leo and claims the North.

-Leo is saved from the hanging by Savine's confession to Orso that they found out they were siblings, and even through Leo rebellion failed, a new one is ready to succeed, armed with Angland's weapons.
+Leo is saved from the hanging by Savine's confession to Orso that they found out they were siblings, and even though Leo's rebellion failed, a new one is ready to succeed, armed with Angland's weapons.